Domestic Violence Charges in Las Vegas, Nevada

 Receiving Two (2) Domestic Violence Charges in One Year

-Under Nevada law, if you receive two (2) domestic violence charges within a seven year period, the second will be treated harsher for purposes of sentencing and penalty.
-So, two domestic violence charges within one year - or seven years - make no difference for the purposes of sentencing.
+Under Nevada law, if you receive two (2) domestic violence charges within a seven (7) year period, the second will be treated harsher for purposes of sentencing and penalty.
+Oftentimes, in criminal cases, two domestic violence charges within one (1) year or seven (7) years make no difference.

 What Are the Requirements for the House Arrest for Domestic Violence?

-In Las Vegas, the house arrest allows a defendant to stay home instead of staying in jail.
-Requirements for the house arrest include: having a land-line telephone at your house and paying administrative and monitoring fees.
+In Las Vegas, the house arrest allows a defendant to stay at home instead of staying in jail.
+Requirements for the house arrest include: a) having a land-line telephone at your house and b) paying administrative and monitoring fees.

 Can You Buy a Gun While on Bail for Domestic Violence?